yukimi-inu/airfine/README.md

 # Summarize meeting notes
 cat meeting_notes.md | airfine transform --prompt "Summarize these meeting notes in bullet points" --quiet

+# Process file content directly (stdin is automatically detected)
+cat document.txt | airfine transform --context "You are a professional editor.
+Improve this text." > improved_document.txt
 ```

+The CLI automatically detects when content is being piped in, so you don't need to use the `--stdin` flag explicitly in most cases.

 ### Script Integration